adityavvvn/Real-Time-Collaborative-Drawing-Canvas/README.md

 3. **Limited Scalability**: The current implementation stores all operations in memory.
 For many users or long sessions, this could consume significant memory.

-4. **No Image Export**: Cannot save or export the canvas as an image file.
+4. **Image Export**: ✅ Now available!
+Use the export button (💾) or Ctrl+S.

 5. **Browser Compatibility**: Requires modern browsers with ES2020 support and WebSocket support.

 6. **Network Issues**: No automatic reconnection handling.
 If connection is lost, users need to refresh the page.
+(Note: Connection status is displayed in real-time)

 ## 🐛 Known Bugs